syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Overview.md

 * Interactive zooming allows you to explore portions of large charts in more detail, with excellent performance.

-* Cartesian chart provides support for rendering multiple series at same time, with options to compare and visualize two different series simultaneously.
+* The Cartesian chart provides support for rendering multiple series at the same time, with options to compare and visualize two different series simultaneously.

 * User friendly customization support.
 Cartesian chart provides various options for you to customize chart features, axis, labels, legends, series, etc., and visualize them accordingly.